ssarwa/multitiered-app-on-azure/README.md

 ## Overview

-This article demonstrates a multi-tiered application to Azure Kubernetes Service deployment with Managed Azure Services and workflow automation
+This article demonstrates a multi-tiered application to Azure Kubernetes Service deployment with Managed Azure Services and workflow automation.

+Note that the below features are still in preview so it is NOT recommended for production workloads yet!!

 ## Architecture